-In any case, there are a myriad of factors that affect the process of mole removal as well as if there will be any significant scarring.
+In any case, there are a myriad of factors that affect the process of mole removals as well as if there will be any significant scarring.
 So what can you expect when getting a mole removed, as well as the healing process and any scars that may or may not accompany it?

 How are moles removed?

-Luckily, these days, mole removal is a very non-invasive procedure.
+Luckily, these days, mole removals is a very non-invasive procedure.
 In fact, moles can usually be removed by a board certified dermatologist in a single office visit.
 Of course, every patient and case varies to some degree, but in most cases it’s a relatively simple procedure.

 There are three primary procedures used to remove moles.

 For shave excisions, a thin, razor-like tool is used to carefully slice and remove the mole from the surface of the skin.
 Stitches are usually not necessary as a small electrode device is often used to provide electrosurgical feathering.

 The feathering helps to blend the edges of the area where the mole was cut from, minimizing any inconsistencies in that area of the skin.
 From there a pathologist will likely examine the mole for signs of skin cancer under a microscope.